harigvk21/Home-SOC/README.md

-# Azure VM Honeypot for attack map creation
+# Azure VM Honeypot for log analysis using Sentinel

 ### Goal
 It is a great project for cybersecurity beginners and professionals looking to practice log analysis, threat detection, and SOC operations in a real-world cloud environment.